Catalonia national football team

-The Catalonia national football team (Selecció de futbol de Catalunya) is the official football team of Catalonia.
-It is organised by the Catalan Football Federation, founded in 1900.
-The team has been referred to by various names including Selecció Catalana, and the Catalan XI.
+The Catalonia national football team (selecció de futbol de Catalunya, selección de fútbol de Cataluña) is the official football team representing Catalonia.
+The Catalan Football Federation is the organisation in charge of the team and was founded in 1900.
+The team can also be referred to by various other names, including Selecció Catalana, and the Catalan XI.

-As the Catalan Federation is affiliated with the Royal Spanish Football Federation as one of the several Spanish regional football federations, Catalonia cannot be affiliated with either FIFA or UEFA as a national member association and is therefore not allowed to participate in official competitions for national teams such as the FIFA World Cup or the UEFA European Championship.
-Other than in certain cases where other nationalities are involved, Catalan players are full Spanish citizens who are eligible to play for Spain, and often do.
+Because the Catalan Federation is considered one of Spain's regional football federations by the Royal Spanish Football Federation, Catalonia is not eligible for membership in FIFA or UEFA as its own national association.
+As a result, the team is not permitted to participate in official international competitions such as the FIFA World Cup or the UEFA European Championship.
+With only a few exceptions involving players of other nationalities, Catalan players are Spanish citizens who are eligible to represent Spain at the international level instead.

-Since 1904, the team has played nearly 200 games against various national, regional and club teams.
-International friendly games have been played more regularly since 1997.
-Among the teams they have played are Nigeria, Brazil, and Argentina.
+Since its creation in 1904, the team has played nearly 200 matches against a range of national, regional and club teams.
+International friendly matches have been played more regularly since 1997.
+Opponents have included national teams such as Nigeria, Brazil, and Argentina.

 History

 First games

-The Catalonia team made their debut in 1905 Initially they played against various club teams such as Club Espanyol, Madrid CF, FC Barcelona and Irún Sporting Club.
-On 24 July 1910, they played their first-ever international game against a Paris XI, which they lost 1-3, with the author of the Catalan goals being Carles Comamala.
-The team was: Costa, Bru, Halden, Massana, Aguirreche, Sampere, Barenys, Angoso, Berdié, Comamala and Roteta.
-On 20 February 1912, they made their international friendly debut against France, losing 7–0 in Paris.
-The team was: Reñé, Irízar, Amechazurra, German, Peris, Kinké, Forns, Pepe Rodríguez, Comamala, Morales and Ramirez.
-On 1 December 1912, the two teams met again in Barcelona and this time the Catalans won 1–0 thanks to a goal from Genaro de la Riva of RCD Espanyol.
+The Catalonia team made their debut in 1905.
+In its early years, it primarily played matches against club sides, including Club Espanyol, Madrid CF, FC Barcelona and Irún Sporting Club.
+On 24 July 1910, the team played its first international match against a Paris XI, losing 1-3.
+Catalonia's goal in that match was scored by Carles Comamala.
+The lineup for the match was Costa, Bru, Halden, Massana, Aguirreche, Sampere, Barenys, Angoso, Berdié, Comamala, and Roteta.

+On 20 February 1912, Catalonia played its first official international friendly against France, losing 7–0 in Paris.
+The Catalonia team consisted of Reñé, Irízar, Amechazurra, German, Peris, Kinké, Forns, Pepe Rodríguez, Comamala, Morales, and Ramirez.
+The two sides met again on 1 December 1912, in Barcelona, where Catalonia secured a 1–0 victory, with the winning goal scored by Genaro de la Riva of RCD Espanyol.

-On 8 December 1912, Catalonia faced a selection of foreigners at the Camp de la Indústria in a benefit match for the Sindicat de Periodistes, ending in a 5–2 win for the Catalans with goals from Massana (2), C. Comamala, Wallace (own goal) and Forns, while the foreign goalscorers were Wallace and Stewart.
-The Catalan team was: Renyé, Amechazurra, Irízar, A. Massana, Sagnier, Quirante, Armet-Kinké, A. Comamala, C. Comamala, Janer and Forns.
-The Selection of foreigners was: Manchan, Braussendorf, Wallace, Rositzky, Greenwell, Morris, Allack, Kaiser, Steel, Stewart and McLean.
-In 1914, the Catalan XI played the Basque Country XI for the first time, but there is no record of the result, while the first recorded game between the two teams took place on 3 January 1915 at San Mamés Stadium, which ended in a 6–1 loss to the Catalan side.
+On 8 December 1912, Catalonia faced a selection of foreign players at the Camp de la Indústria in a benefit match for the Sindicat de Periodistes.
+The Catalan side won 5–2, with goals scored by Massana (two), Comamala, Forns, and an own goal by Wallace.
+The foreign team's goals were scored by Wallace and Stewart.
+Catalonia's lineup for the match was Renyé, Amechazurra, Irízar, A. Massana, Sagnier, Quirante, Armet-Kinké, A. Comamala, C. Comamala, Janer, and Forns, while the foreign selection comprised Manchan, Braussendorf, Wallace, Rositzky, Greenwell, Morris, Allack, Kaiser, Steel, Stewart, and McLean.

+In 1914, the Catalan XI played the Basque Country XI for the first time, although no record of the result survived.
+The first recorded match between the two sides took place on 3 January 1915 at San Mamés Stadium and ended in a 6–1 defeat for Catalonia.